Mental Health and Diversity Specialist

 A PCRV with a Masters in Social Work, Psychology, Youth Development or other related field and an advanced level of Spanish is needed to strengthen the capacity of the program and existing activities which can be implemented in all of the secondary schools in the country.
 The Volunteer will coordinate education program design and implementation at an inter-institutional level on mental health, risk factors, suicide and self-inflicted injuries prevention.
 The PCRV will work on promoting sex education emphasizing sexual education within the LGBTQI population and youth with disabilities.
 The PCRV’s help is needed to design and facilitate training for staff members and providing basic guidelines that promote social and community participation in the education system, students’ rights, and provide new knowledge, techniques and methodologies that improve staff performance and strengthen the education system.
 The Volunteer will also prepare, analyze, draft and review technical reports for international and national organizations that arise as a result of the activities carried out.
 The goal of this assignment is to develop and strengthen the programs related to sexual education and mental health.

-2. Masters in Social Work, Psychology, Youth Development or other related field
+• Masters in Social Work, Psychology, Youth Development or other related field and two years of experience working with teachers and students in primary or secondary schools.

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.